Why Does My Dog Growl When I Take Something Away?

 Fear and aggression are not the same, but fear can drive aggressive-looking behavior when a dog feels trapped, pressured, or unable to escape.

-Bring in a veterinarian or certified force-free behavior professional for bites, child risk, resource guarding, sudden behavior change, pain signs, or escalating reactions.
+Bring in a vet or qualified behavior professional for bites, child risk, guarding, sudden behavior change, pain signs, or escalating reactions.

 A safety-first guide to growling over stolen items, food, toys, chews, and the resource guarding patterns behind it.